peterkuma/aquarius-time/README.md

 Aquarius Time is a Python library for performing time calculations which aims to be more convenient for scientific applications than the default Python time library (datetime).
-It uses the standard of Julian date, i.e. the fractional number of days from -4712-01-01 12:00 as the basis for time representation, and allows conversion between Python datetime, date arrays and ISO 8601 time.
+It uses the standard of Julian date, i.e. the fractional number of days from -4712-01-01 12:00 UTC as the basis for time representation, and allows conversion between Python datetime, date arrays and ISO 8601 time.

 ## Installation